 Stay positive and patient, and help your child stay motivated to stick with it!

 As a parent, don’t underestimate your power of influence over your child’s attitude.
 Remind your child how valuable it is to know another language.
 If your child is in a bilingual education program, choose to only talk positively about school, your child’s teachers, and how much your child is learning and growing.
 Read through my top ten benefits of being bilingual to remember why you want your child to learn another language.
 And you can definitely talk about those benefits with your child in kid-friendly language.

 Connect with a friend

 If your child has a friend from school, daycare, or anywhere else who speaks the language, set up a playdate!
 It could be a video playdate right now.
 Try to encourage them to use any Spanish they can together.
 During the summer or breaks from school, just connecting with a Spanish-speaking friend might help!

 Related post: Creating Community with Kids in a Minority Language

-Make a daily Spanish time
+Make a daily language learning time

 If you don’t already use the minority language at home (perhaps your child learns at school or in childcare), add the minority language to your daily routine.
 Even 30 minutes that your kids come to expect every day.
 “It’s Spanish time!”
 Explore my top recommendations for apps, websites, YouTube channels, and more.
 Or go explore out in nature.
 Grab some Spanish books from the library (explore my recommendations for a variety of themes) or listen to Spanish kids’ music while you make some art or do another fun quiet activity.